tkareine/MiniFuture/README.md

 We use explicit success and failure values, because you can't use exceptions in Swift.
 The idea is inspired from Scala 2.10, where the Future library wraps exceptions thrown inside Future computations to `Failure` values.
-In ToyFuture, you must do this yourself.
+In MiniFuture, you must do this yourself.

 All async operations run in libdispatch's default global concurrent queue.
 Closures passed to `Future#flatMap`, `Future#onComplete`, and